 As you probably already know, Carole Baskin is the CEO and Founder of Big Cat Rescue.
 She is one of the individuals leading the charge in the push to ban exotic animals, specifically big cats, in the United States.
-While we neither condone nor condemn the ownership of big cats, we see outright bans as a dangerous infringement on the rights of all Americans.

 In a recent article posted on Big Cat Rescue's website, Carole detailed an account where she came very close to the possibility of drawing her gun out and ramming her car into a police officer that was monitoring the speed of passing motorist (emphasis added):

 If she is this on edge then maybe she should consider not carrying around a firearm?
 Things only get stranger the more we dig into Carole's previous writings.

 According to an archived page from the now defunct Wildlife On Easy Street website, Carole Baskin casually wrote about hearing voices in her head that tell her what to do (emphasis added):

 We hope Carole has received the help she needs since the time of writing that.
 We have been told that many zoos will not allow anyone with mental problems or anyone that takes certain prescribed drugs to work in close proximity to dangerous animals.
 So why is Carole allowed to freely roam around with big cats yet alone own a firearm?

 Eerily enough, two grown men have actually filed for protection orders against Carole.
 One of those men, Jack Donald Lewis, went missing after alleging Carole hid his gun and threatened to kill him (emphasis added):

 Jay Baykal was the second man to file for an order of protection against Carole.
 He didn't go missing, but he did fear for his life and with good reason if what he says is true (emphasis added):